-Status: Banned, but not banished (as there are actually website that specialize in the service)
+Status: Banned, but not banished (as there are actually sites that specialize in the service)

-Reason: Risk of scam or sexual assault, possible front for prostitutionno instances of sexual assault have been reported from those who used the service on Taobao itself (either as seller or buyer), but there have been cases on other platforms.
+Reason: Risk of scam or sexual assault, possible front for prostitution; no instances of assault have been reported from those who used the service on Taobao itself (either as seller or buyer), but there have been cases on other platforms.

 7. Professional cursing

 Wut?
 Ever wished to chew out your enemy over the phone, but lacked courage or fluency in curse language?
-“Professional cursers” are people who curse on behalf of paying customers, whether it’s to send threatening text messages to a mistress (see #3), repeatedly call up a business rival to insinuate unspeakable things about their parents, or even record insulting songs to be sent to a nemesis’s QQ.
+“Professional cursers” are people who fight verbal battles on behalf of paying customers, whether it’s to send threatening text messages to a mistress (see #3), repeatedly call up a business rival to insinuate things about their parents, or even record insulting songs to be sent to a nemesis’s QQ.

 Status: Banned, but reportedly flourishing on WeChat and QQ

 Reason: “Violating public morality.”
 Both the curser and those who hire them can face harassment charges.
 The practice is said to have originated in the online gaming community, where emotions tend to run high.

 Wut?
 These are essentially joke-shop level pranking items: Candy repackaged to resemble pharmaceutical drugs, with joke names like “Loser Pills” or “Brain-Damage Capsules.”
 There’s no regulation what kind of ingredients go into them and they could potentially be confused for real pills